mobo-d/MOEAD-EGO/README.md

 ### Quick Start

-* The `run_DirHV_EGO.m` provides the basic script to run experiments on ZDT and DTLZ.
+* The `run_MOEAD_EGO.m` provides the basic script to run experiments on ZDT and DTLZ.

 ### Advanced usage